 Gut Health: A Brief Overview

-It’s been common knowledge for centuries that the gut, gastrointestinal (GI) tract, or microbiome is “ground zero” for our body’s health, from head to toe.
-The gut is your body’s first line of defense against illness, the fuel tank for your immune system, and a perpetual battlefield where good and bad bacteria duke it out to the bitter end.
+Hippocrates told us more than 2000 years ago that the gut, gastrointestinal (GI) tract, or microbiome is “ground zero” for our body’s health when he proclaimed that “All disease begins in the gut”.
+The gut is your body’s first line of defense against illness, the fuel tank for your immune system, and a perpetual battlefield where billions of good and bad bacteria duke it out to the bitter end.
 So, what happens when your gut health is compromised?

 Your gut contains millions of tight junctions, or small gaps, which allow nutrients and water to pass from your gut and into your bloodstream.
 As bad gut bacteria batter away at your gut lining, those junctions loosen.
 As a result, foreign and hostile particles are able enter your bloodstream and lead to serious health issues, kind of like a trojan horse behind enemy lines.
 This condition has been informally dubbed “leaky gut syndrome”.

 The extent of a leaky gut’s negative effect on the human body is an ongoing topic of debate in the medical community.
 Though it has yet to be formally labeled as a clinical syndrome, leaky gut has become the starting point for many doctors in treating myriad problems including allergies, skin conditions, migraines, brain fog, asthma, and autoimmune disease.

 Lifestyle factors such as alcohol, smoking, and lack of sleep are prevalent causes of gut damage.
 Additionally, certain foods are known to cause serious inflammation in the body.
 That inflammation starts in the gut, irritating and breaking down stomach and intestinal tissue, and causing a leaky gut.
 Some of the most common offenders are:

 - Refined sugar and carbohydrates

 - Highly processed vegetable oil (canola, peanut, etc.)